-Office Hours: 01942 828777
+Office Hours: 01942 828777 Out of Hours: 01942 828 777

-Appendix 11: Supporting Safeguarding Guidance
+Appendix 10: Supporting Safeguarding Guidance

 In addition to the Safeguarding Vulnerable Groups Policy and Procedures, there are a number of additional policies, procedures and guidance in place to support vulnerable groups, staff, volunteers and parents/carers to understand Manchester United and the Foundation's commitment to safeguarding.
 In addition, similar documents have been referenced for affiliated football.